firecracker-microvm/firecracker-containerd/docs/getting-started.md

 connectivity between MicroVMs and to external networks.
 Setting one up requires a few extra steps in addition to the above Setup steps.

-Production deployments should be sure to choose a network configuration suitale to the specifics of the environment and workloads being hosting, with particular attention being given to network isolation between tasks.
+Production deployments should be sure to choose a network configuration suitable to the specifics of the environment and workloads being hosting, with particular attention being given to network isolation between tasks.